Meet our team of diverse and passionate therapists leading the way at Sol Health.

 Have you ever felt isolated or as though no one truly understands you?
 Or that your voice isn’t being heard?
 I’m here to remind you that you're not alone in facing these emotions.
 I’m Catherine - a therapist-in-training and Licensed Social Worker (LSW in NJ, LMSW in NY) currently completing my MSW at Rutgers University.
 I support individuals navigating trauma, identity, and belonging, with particular care for those impacted by early childhood trauma, transracial adoption, and cultural disconnection.
 As an international Chinese transracial adoptee, I bring both clinical insight and lived experience to our work - offering an affirming space where you don’t have to explain or shrink any part of who you are.

-I first studied psychology to better understand myself, but my decision to pursue a Master’s in Social Work comes from a belief in bodhicitta—using compassion to alleviate suffering.
+Hi there!
+I'm Chelsea, a final year Master’s in Social Work candidate at NMSU.
+My passion for care comes from a belief in bodhicitta—using compassion to alleviate suffering.
 Now more than ever, our society needs compassion and values beyond the material.
-These are themes I explore with clients, using a strengths-based approach to identify personal attributes, positive relationships, and fulfilling hobbies to problem-solve life’s challenges.My clinical interests include positive psychology and mindfulness-based interventions like ACT, DBT, and MBSR.
+These are themes I explore with clients, using a strengths-based approach to identify personal attributes, positive relationships, and fulfilling hobbies to problem-solve life’s challenges.
 I work well with those learning stress management techniques, pondering existential questions, or grappling with problematic substance use.

 You might have heard the expression that healing is nonlinear- as your clinician, I feel really strongly that therapy is best when it’s unrushed, and it’s really important that it happens at your own pace and comfort.
 My take on therapy is that it’s for examining thoughts without bypassing feelings.
 It’s predicated on excavation of self, a lot of self-compassion, and willingness to closely turn over complex ideas as if in the palms of your hands.
 From me, you can expect warmth, investment, and- where appropriate- even humor to support increased perspective.
 This highly personalized process is, I believe, one of the best efforts any of us can make for our health.

+Hi!
+I'm Danielle, a final year candidate at Alfred University's Master's in Mental Health Counseling program.
 I offer a compassionate, supportive space where you can feel safe to share your story — exactly as it is.
 I’m especially drawn to working with individuals who are navigating grief, life transitions, or questions of purpose, belonging, and self-worth.
 Together, we’ll work toward greater clarity, self-understanding, and a deeper sense of connection — both within yourself and with the world around you.

 Have you ever felt like you are stuck in an endless cycle, where it feels like recurring déjà vu moments?
 I’m here to gently remind you how powerful you are in becoming more self-aware of certain patterns that take place in your world.
 I’m Diana, currently working on my MSW at Rutgers University.
 I want to be able to hold a safe space where you can talk freely without judgement, pressure, or restrictions.
 Together we will explore your inner world further, to then learn to recognize patterns, and reconnect with your voice and personal power.